as site of study, living & becoming (a bio is always in the making and unmaking) something of what I am made of.

 “The most important thing is showing up.
 Showing up and learning how to live by and with others, learning how to reinvent ourselves in this increasing wasteland.
 That’s the good life.”
 Joy James.

 I write.
 I make visual art.
-I curate events that address ways of thinking about and navigating the multiplicity of the ‘present conjuncture’.1 This includes writing into and complicating whiteness in therapeutic thought, practice and pedagogy as well as exploring shame through various lenses.
+I curate events that address ways of thinking about and navigating the multiplicity of the ‘present conjuncture’.1 This includes writing into and complicating whiteness in therapeutic thought, practice and pedagogy as well as exploring shame through multiple lenses.

-I am interested in both an Unruly Therapeutic2 and a decolonial therapeutic3 alongside a therapeutic that tears down some statues and reckons with the social impingement on psychic and social life.
-How might we live and resist in the conditions of capture.
+I am interested in both an Unruly Therapeutic2 (Foluke Taylor) and a decolonial therapeutic3 (Dr Jennifer Mullan) as well as psychic militancy (Lara Sheehi) and an exigent sadism (Avgi Saketopoulou) alongside a therapeutic that tears down some statues and reckons with the social impingement on psychic and social life.
+Lynne Layton’s work on the social unconscious is a fundamental inspiration as is the work of Frantz Fanon and his notion of sociogeny.

 The ground is informed by: